 Carol Goodman is the co-chair of Herrick’s Litigation Department, chair of the firm’s Employment Practice and a member of the Firm's Executive Committee.

 Carol advises public and private companies in all aspects of employment law throughout various industries such as government, sports, multi-media, real estate, finance, hospitality and the arts.

-When litigation is necessary, Carol advises clients in the full range of employment concerns, including allegations of wrongful discharge, sexual harassment and discrimination She regularly litigates before federal and state courts, arbitration venues, the U.S. Equal Employment Opportunity Commission, the New York State Executive Department's Division of Human Rights, the New York City Commission on Human Rights and the Financial Industry Regulatory Authority (FINRA).
+Carol defends employers and key employees against the full range of federal and state employment claims as well as landlords and property owners against discrimination in housing claims.
+Carol’s experience includes litigation at the trial and appellate level in state and federal courts, arbitration venues, and before authorities such as the U.S. Equal Employment Opportunity Commission (EEOC), the New York State Division of Human Rights (NYSDHR), the New York City Commission on Human Rights (NYCCHR), Joint Commission on Public Ethics (JCOP) and the Financial Industry Regulatory Authority (FINRA).

 Carol routinely works with in-house legal teams and human resource professionals to handle sensitive or high-profile ‘crisis’ situations.
 This includes internal complaints of harassment, whistleblower claims and governmental investigations.

 Carol designs, implements and conducts harassment and discrimination prevention training for companies, their Board of Directors, executives, managers and/or staff.
 With decades of experience litigating employment matters, Carol adds an element of reality to her live training sessions (conducted in-person or, more recently through virtual platforms) by using relevant real-life examples tailored to the specific industry and audience.
 Carol also regularly assists companies with establishing reporting mechanisms and conducting internal investigations.